earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api05-get-data-api-r.md

 ## Using the Colorado SODA API

-The Colorado `SODA` API allows us to write 'queries' that filter out the exact subset of the data that we want.
+The Colorado `SODA` API allows us to write 'queries' that filter out the exact subset of the data that you want.
 Here's the API `URL` for population projections for females who live in Boulder that are age 20--40 for the years 2016--2025: